GriddyGoku345/python/python-variables-notes.md

 ## Questions

 1. In Python, what symbol do you use to assign a value to a variable?
-    -  Answer here
+    -  equal sign

 2. In plain English, explain the difference between **string data** data and **numeric data**.
-    -  Answer here
+    -  string is text numeric is numbers

 3. List 2 - 3 guidelines to keep in mind when naming your Python variables.
     -  Write the name of your Python variable in lowercase
-    -  Answer here
+    -  don do this: age = "18'
     -  Answer here